 Buñuelos de viento are traditional pastries served in many parts of Spain to celebrate All Saints Day.
 They are small dough balls made of flour, butter and eggs that are fried in hot olive oil.
-Normally buñuelos are filled with milk cream or other types of cream such as chocolate and sprinkled with powdered sugar.
+Normally buñuelos are filled with milk, cream or chocolate and sprinkled with icing sugar.

 Later, the Christians incorporated the popular pastries into the annual celebration of All Saints Day.
-Nowadays, as the 1st of November draws near bakeries and confectionaries fill up their window displays with buñuelos as well as other sweets and pastries; such as the famous "huesos de santo" (Saint's bones), another typical Spanish pastry during this season.
+Nowadays, as the 1st of November draws near bakeries and confectioners fill up their window displays with buñuelos as well as other sweets and pastries; such as the famous "huesos de santo" (Saint's bones).

-In other parts of the Hispanic world many variations of buñuelos can also be found.
-For example, in Mexico they are made with corn flour and often bathed in anise-flavored liqueur.
+Many variations of buñuelos exist in other parts of the Hispanic world.
+For example, in Mexico they are made with corn flour and often dipped in aniseed-flavored liqueur.
 In the Philippines, an ex-Spanish territory, buñuelo recipes are also common.

 Buñuelos de viento Recipe

 - 5 grams of salt

 - 200 grams of flour

 - Boil the milk and butter in a saucepan and add the salt.

 - Then, incorporate the flour, mixing all the while to stop the dough from sticking to the sides.

 - Fry small portions of the dough in a pan of oil.